couchbaselabs/try-cb-lcb/README.md

 This project has the following direct dependencies (which may pull in transitive dependencies):

 - [libcouchbase] - C library SDK for Couchbase.
-- [cJSON] - C library for serializing JSON data.
 - [libjwt] - C library for encoding JSON Web Tokens.
+- [libuuid] - C library for generating UUIDs.
 - [Kore.io] - An HTTP server framework written in C.
+- [cJSON] - C library for serializing JSON data (source copied here).

 The following are indirect dependencies or tools that may be useful for development:
 - [Swagger] - Language for describing a REST API.